This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Write Concurrency

-All write modes use exclusive locking and are mutually exclusive :
+All write modes acquire the same exclusive lock and are mutually exclusive :

 graph TB